t-karasova/grs-retail/tutorials/retail_api_v2_create_product_java.md

     ```
 - `id`—product identifier, which is the final component of the product name.
 - `type`—the type of the product.
 The default value is `PRIMARY`.
-- `primary_product_id`—a variant group identifier required for `VARIANT` products.
+- `primaryProductId`—a variant group identifier required for `VARIANT` products.
-- `categories[]`—names of categories that the product belongs to.
+- `categories`—names of categories that the product belongs to.
 This can represent different category hierarchies.
 - `title`—the product title that will be visible to a customer.

 ## Product types overview